-In many cases the children that have come into the special guardian's care have experienced traumatic events in the lead up to care proceedings, as well having to go through being separated from either one or both of their parents and move to a new household.
-Some special guardians reported concerns about the possible impact of these experiences on the child, and in some cases, they pointed out that they were having to manage behaviour they feel is associated with this trauma.
+In many cases the children who come into the special guardian's care have experienced traumatic events in the lead-up to care proceedings, as well having to be separated from one or both parents and move to a new household.
+Some special guardians reported concerns about the possible impact of these experiences on the child, and in some cases, they pointed out that they were having to manage behaviour that they felt was associated with this trauma.
+There were many examples of these difficulties and their impacts on the child and special guardian.
 One grandmother explained that parenting her two-year-old grandchild is different to the way she parented her own children: